Meñli I Giray: Third reign (1478–1515)

 He made a great contribution to the development of Crimean Tatar statehood.
 He founded the fortress of Özü.

-In 1480, Meñli entered into a treaty of alliance with Ivan III, Grand Duke of Muscovy.
+In 1480, Meñli entered into a treaty of alliance with Ivan III, the grand prince of Moscow.
 The alliance was directed against Poland-Lithuania, the Great Horde and the Khanate of Astrakhan.
-This was an important factor in the Great stand on the Ugra river which led to Russian independence from the Great Horde.
+This was an important factor in the Great stand on the Ugra River which led to Russian independence from the Great Horde.

 In September 1482, Meñli managed to ravage Kiev, in which Ivan Chodkiewicz and his family were taken hostage.
 From 1489 to 1500, Crimean Tatars repeatedly devastated Podolia and Volyn.

 In 1502, Meñli defeated the last khan of the Golden Horde and took control over its capital, Saray.
 He proclaimed himself Khagan (Emperor), claiming legitimacy as the successor of the Golden Horde's authority over the Tatar khaganates in the Caspian-Volga region.

 Meñli was buried in the Dürbe (or türbe) of Salaçıq in Bakhchysarai.
-In that city, he commissioned Zıncırlı Medrese (medrese with chains) in Salaçıq (1500), Dürbe in Salaçıq (1501), and "Demir Qapı" (Iron Gate) portal in the Bakhchisaray Palace (by Aloisio Novi) (1503).
+In that city, he commissioned Zıncırlı Medrese (medrese with chains) in Salaçıq (1500), Dürbe in Salaçıq (1501), and "Demir Qapı" (Iron Gate) portal in the Bakhchisaray Palace by Aloisio the New (1503).

 Meñli often depended on troops from the Crimea's numerous Italian trading cities, and Genoese mercenaries formed a significant part of his army.

-For his raids on Lithuania see Crimean-Nogai Raids for 1480–1511.
+For his raids on Lithuania see Crimean-Nogai raids for 1480–1511.

 Family

 Meñli was a father of Mehmed I Giray and Sahib I Giray.
-One of his wives were Nur Sultan, who are one of only three women known to have played a political role in the Crimean Khanate.
+One of his wives was Nur Sultan, who was one of only three women known to have played a political role in the Crimean Khanate.